Contact Us

 • Prioritise those six items in order of their importance.

 • Approach the rest of your list the same.
-At the end of the day, move any unfinished tasks to a new list of six tasks for the following day.
+Move any unfinished tasks to a new list of six tasks for the following day.

 • Repeat this process every working day.

-Limiting yourself to six tasks forces you to prioritise properly and then stay focused by single-tasking your way through your list.
-Multi-tasking may be touted as a productivity hack, but in fact by focusing on a single task at a time you’re more likely to may long-term headway.
+Limiting yourself to six tasks forces you to prioritise appropriately and then stay focused by single-tasking your way through your list.
+Multitasking may be touted as a productivity hack, but in fact, by focusing on a single task at a time, you're more likely to make long-term headway.

 • Go through your list and give every task a letter from A to E (A being the highest priority)

-• For every task that has an A, give it a number which dictates the order you’ll do it in
+• For every task with an A, give it a number that dictates the order in which you'll complete it.

-Ordinarily it would be almost impossible to differentiate between a B1 task and an A3 one, for example, but by giving each task layers of prioritisation their true importance becomes clearer.
+Ordinarily, it would be almost impossible to differentiate between a B1 task and an A3 one, for example, but by prioritising each task in layers, their true importance becomes more apparent.

-3. The Eisenhower Matrix.
-Developed by former US president Dwight Eisenhower, the matrix is a simple four-quadrant box that helps separate “urgent” tasks from “important” ones.
-What’s the difference you may ask?
-One of the most difficult tasks for all executives is to get the urgent, but not important tasks, off your priority list.
+Developed by former US president Dwight Eisenhower, the matrix is a simple four-quadrant box that helps separate "urgent” tasks from "important” ones.
+What's the difference, you may ask?
+One of the most difficult tasks for all executives is to remove urgent but not important tasks from their priority lists.
 This matrix can help with that.

 In basic terms, ‘urgent’ tasks are things you feel like you need to react to right away – think emails, phone calls, texts, news.
 While ‘important’ tasks are ones that contribute to your long-term mission, values, and goals.